 The following link leads you to the current coronavirus regulations in Lower Saxony.

-On the map linked below, you will find rapid test centres and pharmacies that carry out free rapid tests in accordance with the testing ordinance.
+On the map linked below, you will find rapid test centres and pharmacies that carry out rapid tests in accordance with the testing ordinance.

 Foreign language telephone helplines